odubno/gauss-naive-bayes/README.md

 </details>

 ## Summary
-Return the (mean, standard deviation) combination for each feature column of the data set.
+Return the (mean, standard deviation) combination for each feature of the `train_set`.
-The mean and the standard deviation will be used when calculating the Normal Probabiltiy value for each feature.
+The mean and the standard deviation will be used when calculating the Normal Probabiltiy values for each feature of the `test_set`.

 <details>